heysagnik/screenREC/README.md

 ## 🎯 About

-The project is developed with Vanilla JS and HTML.<br/>
-I've styled & refactored the WebApp using a custom boilerplate built on Parcel V2.
+The project was initially developed by [Sagnik Sahoo](https://twitter.com/heysagnik) during the COVID-19 era to record the online classes.Later on it was made Open-Sourced.

 ## ▶️ Demo